England - Manchester

 Rd.
 San Marcos, CA 92096-0001 or pick in person and drop off at Global Education

 - Read about international student accommodations.
 Accommodation application will be made online after initial acceptance.

 - Confirm with the Study Abroad Advisor that you are eligible to apply for the faculty

 you have selected.
-Apply using the Worldwide Exchange Application and submit it to the CSUSM Study Abroad Advisor in Craven Hall 3200 along with your
+Apply using the Worldwide Exchange Application and submit it to the CSUSM Study Abroad Advisor in ELB 588 along with your other application materials.

 - Submit additional application details to Global Education here: CSUSM General Study Abroad Application

 - Submit your flight details to Global Education here: Flight Information Form